silviu55/ml-understanding/README.md

 # Machine Learning Understanding
-Using the excellent book of Aurélian Géron "Hands-On Machine Learning with Scikit-Learn and TensorFlow", to discover both the ML theory and its techinques.
+I am using the excellent book of Aurélian Géron "Hands-On Machine Learning with Scikit-Learn and TensorFlow" to discover both the ML theory and its techniques.

+Chapter 2 has a detailed end to end project that is great template for any ML predictive model.

+<a href="../master/Bike Sharing Regression.ipynb">Bike Sharing Regression</a>

+<a href="../master/Epileptic Seizure Classification.ipynb">Epileptic Seizure Classification</a>

+<a href="../master/Arcene Cancer Classification.ipynb">Arcene Cancer Classification using SVM</a>

+<a href="../master/Motion Capture Hand Postures.ipynb">Motion Capture Hand Postures Ensemble</a>

 <table>
     <thead>
         <tr>
-            <th colspan="2">My environment</th>
+            <th colspan="2">My development environment</th>
         </tr>
         <tr>
             <th>Name</th>